tin-mob/aweye/README.md

 After that, you have a few options:

-1.	make install (no support for uninstalling).
+1.	sudo make install. (make uninstall to remove)
 2.	make package + install with your favourite package manager (deb only for now).